syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Linear-Gauge.md

 * **Customization Options** - Supports color and visibility customization of all elements and its appearance can also be customized in any form.

-* **Visual Style** - Supports rich set of Visual Style to modify look and feel of the LinearGauge
+* **Visual Style** - Supports rich set of visual styles to modify look and feel of the LinearGauge

 * **Data Binding** - Support provided to update value using Data Binding concept.